ckaestne/seai/assignments/I3_se4ai_tools.md

 ## Grading

 The assignment is worth 100 points.
 We will assign credit as follows:
 * [ ] 10 points: The spreadsheet is filled out correctly and we can find your blog post and comments without asking.
+The tool was not previously claimed by a different student and is not among the tools from previous semesters listed above.
 * [ ] 40 points: A blog post about the selected tool is posted that explains the problem that the tool addresses.
 * [ ] 10 points: The blog post illustrates how the tool is useful in a production machine learning system with examples from the movie streaming scenario.
 * [ ] 10 points: The blog post discusses the strength and limitations of the tool.